Test-Time Training on Video Streams: Introduction

-One of the most popular forms of self-supervision in computer vision is image reconstruction: removing parts of the input image, then predicting the removed content \cite{denoisingautoencoder, pathak2016context, beit, simmim}.
-Recently, a class of deep learning models called masked autoencoders (MAE) \cite{mae}, using reconstruction as the self-supervised task, has been highly influential.
-TTT-MAE \cite{ttt-mae} adopts these models for test-time training using reconstruction.
+One of the most popular forms of self-supervision in computer vision is reconstruction: removing parts of the input image, then predicting the removed content \citep{denoisingautoencoder, pathak2016context, beit, simmim}.
+Recently, a class of deep learning models called masked autoencoders (MAE) \citep{mae}, using reconstruction as the self-supervised task, has been highly influential.
+TTT-MAE \citep{ttt-mae} adopts these models for test-time training using reconstruction.
 The main task in \cite{ttt-mae} is object recognition.
-Inspired by the empirical success of TTT-MAE, we make it the inner loop of online TTT, and extend \cite{ttt-mae} to other main tasks such as segmentation.
+Inspired by the empirical success of TTT-MAE, we use it as a subroutine inside online TTT, and extend it to other main tasks such as segmentation.

-Prior work \cite{sun2020test} experiments with online TTT (without explicit memory) in the streaming setting, but each $x_t$ is drawn independently from the same test distribution.
-This test distribution is created by adding some synthetic corruption, e.g. Gaussian noise, to a test set of still images, e.g. ImageNet test set \cite{imagenet_c}.
+Prior work \citep{sun2020test} experiments with online TTT (without explicit memory) in the streaming setting, but each $x_t$ is drawn independently from the same test distribution.
+This test distribution is created by adding some synthetic corruption, e.g. Gaussian noise, to a test set of still images, e.g. ImageNet test set \citep{imagenet_c}.
 Therefore, all $x_t$s belong to the same ``future'', and locality is meaningless: TTT on as many $x_t$s as possible achieves the best performance by learning to ignore the corruption.
 TTT on actual video streams is fundamentally different and much more natural.

 More recently, \cite{volpi2022road} also experiments in the streaming setting.
 While the $x_t$s here are not independent, these videos are short clips, again simulated to contain synthetic corruptions, e.g. CityScapes with Artificial Weather.
 Therefore, like in \cite{sun2020test}, each corruption moves all $x_t$s into almost the same ``future'', which they call a domain.
 Since performance drop is caused by that shared corruption, it is best recovered by training on all $x_t$s.
-Their only dataset without corruptions (CityScapes) sees little improvement (1.4\% relative).
+Their only dataset without corruptions (CityScapes) sees little improvement (1.4\% relative to no TTT).
 There is no mentioning of locality, our basic concept of interest.